temporalio/temporal-jumpstart-dotnet/src/Temporal.Curriculum.Activities/README.md

 _Test-Drive our `RegisterCrmEntity` Activity`_

 Let's use our first Activity test to drive out all the third-party Clients, Integrations packages, and establish the message contracts for our first Activity.
+We will create Namespaces for each of our third-party client dependencies we plan on using in our Activity Handlers.

 _Introduce `Messages.Commands`_